 What are the responsibilities and job description for the Emergency Dispatcher (Remote) position at HopeLink Behavioral Health?

-For more than 60 years PRS, now HopeLink Behavioral Health (formerly PRS), has provided comprehensive and specialized support to individuals and families living with behavioral health challenges or facing a life crisis.
-We envision a society where hope is universal.
-Through access to quality behavioral health, crisis intervention, and suicide intervention services we foster an inclusive community in which everyone can attain wellness and a genuine sense of belonging.
+For over 60 years, HopeLink Behavioral Health (formerly PRS) has empowered individuals and families facing behavioral health challenges and life crises.
+We envision a world where hope is accessible to all.
+Through quality services, crisis intervention, and suicide prevention, we foster an inclusive community where everyone can thrive.

 PRIMARY DUTIES: